-Kelly Clarkson Bashes Body Shamers, Says, ‘When I’m Fat That I’m Happy,’ Before Dishing On ‘Active’ Sex Life
+Kelly Clarkson Bashes Body Shamers, Says, ‘It’s When I’m Fat That I’m Happy’

 “Any time we’re in a discussion about sex with a bunch of couples, Brandon and I stay pretty quiet.”

-Clarkson then says that she likes to keep her answer “family friendly” while still telling people that people that she and husband Brandon Blackstock are a lot more active than most other couples in the sex department.
+Clarkson then says that she likes to keep her answer “family friendly” while still telling people that she and husband Brandon Blackstock are a lot more active than most other couples in the sex department.
 Kelly says that both she and Blackstock like spontaneity in their sex life and don’t just like to have a planned time and place where they are intimate with each other.
-Variety is the spice of life.

-As the Inquisitr reported earlier this week, Clarkson recently signed on to be a judge on NBC’s The Voice for season 18 in 2018.
+As the Inquisitr reported earlier this week, Clarkson recently signed on to be a judge on NBC’s The Voice for Season 18 in 2018.

 [Featured Image by Dimitrios Kambouris/Getty Images]